rmusick2000/bookShare/README.md

 people.
 With BookShare, you add your own contributions to a library by scanning the book's barcode with your phone.
 You can join libraries of people you know.
-You can also locate and request books your libraries that currently reside with other members.
+You can also locate and request books in your libraries that currently reside with other members.

 For example, a bookclub can use BookShare to keep track of who currently has which books on the reading list for the summer.